Edmonton’s Food Bank

 •Collected, sorted, repackaged, and redistributed 3 million kilograms of food in 2014.
 The approximate value of this food is $16,500,000.

-•Is a United Way agency, but does not receive any government funding for operations and services.
+•Is a United Way agency, but does not receive any government funding for programs and services.

 •Provides warehouse space for our provincial association, Alberta Food Banks.